Michael-Georgi/WeatherAPI-Python-V1/README.md

 # Weather App (Python + PyQt5)

-A modern desktop weather application built with Python and PyQt5 that fetches real-time weather data using the OpenWeatherMap API.
+A desktop weather application built with Python and PyQt5 that fetches real-time weather data using the OpenWeatherMap API.

 ---